ryanraposo/shard-projector/README.md

 Incoming (1-3 days) release v0.2a introduces a feature (Add-ins) that enables reliable circumvention of the related issues.
 There are no releases planned before then.

+While efforts will be made to keep documentation informatve and accurate, it too is subject to drastic changes.
+Some lapses in reliability may arise during this phase.

+Thank you for your patience, and remember to report issues where able.

 # Table of Contents

 - [Table of Contents](#table-of-contents)